curriculum-vitae

 Active Heroes

-Active Heroes is a charity helping Veterans, Active Duty Military and their families.
-With the Active Heroes app you can track your workouts and share them to help raise funds to support the foundation’s activities.
+Active Heroes is a charity that supports Veterans, Active Duty Military, and their families.
+The Active Heroes app allows users to track workouts and share them to help raise funds for the foundation’s initiatives.

 Furtile